cocadepoma/react-redux-initial-template/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Template React with Redux and Redux thunk.

 ## Available Scripts